swisskyrepo/PayloadsAllTheThings/Remote commands execution/README.md

 # Remote Commands Execution

-Remote Commands execution is a security vulnerability that allows an attacker to execute Commandss from a remote server.
+Remote Commands execution is a security vulnerability that allows an attacker to execute commands from a remote server.
 NOTE: Reverse Shell Command are relocated to a [single file](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md)

 ## Exploits